myelnet/pop/README.md

 }
 ```

-4. Clients can anounce a new deal they made so the content is propagated to providers
+4. Clients can announce a new deal they made so the content is propagated to providers

 ```go
 var ctx context.Context